Tomas4python/image_slicing/README.md

 processes images stored in a designated 'images' directory, supporting formats such as .jpg, .jpeg, .png, and .bmp.

-The core functionality involves applying four distinct processing techniques to each image, showcasing the versatility and power of NumPy arrays in image manipulation.
+The core functionality involves applying five distinct processing techniques to each image, showcasing the versatility and power of NumPy arrays in image manipulation.
 These processed images are then displayed in simple user-friendly GUI built using tkinter, offering a straightforward and interactive way to view the results.
 The application's architecture